pradyotprksh/development_learning/interview/KOTLIN_INTERVIEW_PREPERATION.md

 With the delegation approach, you can switch to a different color behavior by providing a different delegate to the shape classes, without modifying the shape classes themselves.
 This demonstrates the flexibility of delegation compared to inheritance, where changes to the superclass might affect all subclasses.

 In essence, delegation allows you to separate concerns more effectively and make changes to behavior without altering class hierarchies.

+# Arrays vs Lists

+Arrays and lists are both used to store collections of elements in programming, but they have differences in terms of their features, capabilities, and use cases:

+**Arrays**:

+1. **Fixed Size**: Arrays have a fixed size that is determined when they are created.
+The size cannot be changed dynamically.

+2. **Mutable and Immutable**: In some programming languages, arrays can be mutable (elements can be changed) or immutable (elements cannot be changed after creation).

+3. **Contiguous Memory**: Elements in an array are stored in contiguous memory locations, which can improve cache locality and lead to faster access times.

+4. **Primitives and Objects**: Arrays can hold both primitive data types (like int, char) and objects.

+5. **Direct Access by Index**: Elements in an array can be directly accessed using an index, making it fast to access elements.

+6. **Memory Efficiency**: Arrays can be more memory-efficient than some list implementations due to their fixed size.

+**Lists**:

+1. **Dynamic Size**: Lists can dynamically grow or shrink in size as elements are added or removed.

+2. **Mutable**: Lists are typically mutable, allowing elements to be modified.

+3. **Linked or Dynamic Memory**: Lists can be implemented as linked data structures (linked lists) or dynamic arrays (like ArrayList in Java), which can lead to non-contiguous memory storage.

+4. **Objects Only**: Lists hold objects or elements of a specific type.
+They don't hold primitive data types directly.

+5. **Methods and Operations**: Lists often provide a variety of methods for adding, removing, and manipulating elements.
+These methods can vary depending on the list implementation.

+6. **Flexibility**: Lists are more flexible for dynamic collections where the size might change during program execution.

+**In Summary**:
+- Arrays are generally more suitable when you know the size of the collection in advance and need direct, fast access to elements.
+- Lists are more suitable for dynamic collections where you need to add or remove elements frequently and don't want to worry about managing the size manually.

+When choosing between arrays and lists, consider the specific requirements of your program, such as memory efficiency, speed of access, and the need for dynamic resizing.
+Keep in mind that the behavior and capabilities of arrays and lists might differ based on the programming language you're using.